 This brings me to the next major problem.
 As I explained at the start of this post, we would expect a flood to either form a massive layer that contains most of the fossils (from a flash flood), or many stacked layers (from dead animals slowly settling out), but we know that the fossils weren’t formed from animals slowly settling out because of all the footprints, nests, etc. that could not have formed underwater.
 This leaves us with the flash flood model, but that model shouldn’t have formed stacks of fossils.
 So how do we get the stacks?

 This is where creationists seem to split into two camps.
 One argument, as put forth by Andrew Snelling on Answers in Genesis, argues that the layers are simply the order that things were buried in.
 In other words, as the sea level rose and covered the land in water, the amphibians lived closest to the shore and were the first land animals to be buried, then the population of reptiles was hit next, etc. (Figure 4A).
 There are several problems with this (beyond the ones that I’ve already pointed out).
 First, for this to work, not only do we need to have all of the animals living in distinct and precise taxonomic groups, but those groups have to be carefully spaced in increasing order of complexity, and of course, this order and grouping has to be consistent every single place on the planet (that’s hardly a reasonable assumption).
 Second, this still doesn’t explain how you get layers.
-If animals were spaced like this, then you should still have once giant fossil layer, it should just vary from one region to the next (Figure 4B), and, in fact, there should be a lot of spill-over from one layer to the next as the flood would almost certainly have carried some carcases with it, rather than instantly burying them.
+If animals were spaced like this, then you should still have once giant fossil layer, it should just vary from one region to the next (Figure 4B), and, in fact, there should be a lot of spill-over from one layer to the next as the flood would almost certainly have carried some carcasses with it, rather than instantly burying them.
 As far as I can tell, creationists are envisioning a situation like Figure 4C-G, where the flood forms layers as it goes, and magically scoops up each successive layer and adds it onto the massive stack of layers that it is carrying (while still carefully preserving footprints, nests, burrows, etc.).
-Last time I check, floods don’t do that.
+Last time I checked, floods don’t do that.

 The second school of thought tries to solve this problem by basically arguing that everything initially formed one fossil layer, but then that layer got broken up and shifted on top of itself multiple times, resulting in the layers that we see now.
 There are several things to note here.
 First, although layers can shift around (see #1 above), they don’t do so in the type of massive, full scale way that creationists are proposing.
 They simply fold on top of each other or slide along fault lines, but creationists are proposing that everywhere in the world, hundreds of layers managed to neatly slide on top of each other, without leaving behind any evidence of having done so, and while perfectly preserving the order predicted by evolution.
 Just the idea that pretty much every layer everywhere in the world was shifting over or under multiple other layers is pretty far-fetched.
 Given that we find layers pretty much everywhere, it seems like that would cause a huge deficit of layers (e.g., if the Grand Canyon formed from hundreds of layers shifting on top of each other, then surely there would be massive lowlands all around it where those layers used to be).
 Also, realize that we aren’t talking about small shifts.
 In cases like the Grand Canyon, we have hundreds of layers, each of which stretches for hundreds of miles.